 I leave this task to the readers to explore and comment.

-For me, there is no parallel to leadership style that strikes a balance between heart, head and hands.
+For me, there is no parallel to the leadership style that strikes a balance between heart, head, and hands.
 (Yes!
 True hands that know how to rock the cradle can also rule the world)

 Oh dear!
-No sexist I am, it is the new age, even fathers get paternity leave.
+No sexist I am, it is a new age, even fathers get paternity leave.